damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 in any communication channel or social media network.

-After the blog post is published we should tweet immediately from the GitLab Twitter account, and schedule follow up tweets and LinkedIn and Facebook.
+After the blog post is published we should tweet immediately from the GitLab Twitter account, and schedule follow up tweets, and LinkedIn and Facebook posts.
-[Validate the Twitter Card][twitter card validator] before tweeting!
+Just **make sure** to [validate the Twitter Card][twitter card validator] before tweeting!

 ## Get inspired